Donald Trump Upholds Presidential Salary Promise, Donates $100,000 To Surgeon General’s Office

 A tweet from the U.S. Surgeon General’s account expressed gratitude for the president’s donation, pledging to put the money to good use and hinted that it would be used for an “important issue impacting our communities,” which falls in line with the issues of opioid abuse and e-cigarette usage that the White House mentioned in their statement.

-Trump has donated every quarterly paycheck since taking office and his donations have been sent to agencies such as the National Park Service, Department of Transportation, Department of Education, the Veteran’s Administration and the U.S. Department of Agriculture.
+Trump has donated every quarterly paycheck since taking office, and his donations have been sent to agencies such as the National Park Service, Department of Transportation, Department of Education, the Veteran’s Administration and the U.S. Department of Agriculture.

 BREAKING: President @realDonaldTrump donates $100,000 of his salary to Surgeon General's officehttps://t.co/2Cm3ST91Xp